Novavamp/Weather-Forecast-and-Joke-Generator/README.md

 4. Set up your API keys:

    - Obtain an API key from [OpenWeather](https://home.openweathermap.org/users/sign_up) for the Weather Forecast app.
-   - Create and add your API key in the index.js.
+   - Create and add your API key to the index.js.

 5. Run the app: